zeh/moremath/README.md

 npm install moremath
 ```

 MoreMath is written in TypeScript.
-I can be used both in JavaScript and TypeScript, but in TypeScript projects you get the benefit of code completion by default.
+It can be used both in JavaScript and TypeScript, but in TypeScript projects you get the benefit of code completion by default.

 ## Usage